-The shortfall of affordable homes for the Territory is massive.
-The Australian Housing and Urban Research Institute has shown that we have a shortfall of 6,700 social and affordable rentals across the Northern Territory.
-By 2036, that number is expected to grow to 14,500.
+Territorians are facing a major shortfall of affordable homes.
+The Australian Housing and Urban Research Institute has shown we that we have a shortfall of 6,700 social and affordable rentals across the Territory (1,600 in Darwin and 5,100 in the rest of the Territory).
+By 2036, that number is expected to grow to 14,400.II